kaizen-ai/kaizenflow/documentation/general/onboarding_process.md

 # Onboarding process for a new employee.

-We want to make this process almost automatic.
-Here we put some notes that can help us go smooth through this process.
+We want to make this process as automatic as possible.

-1. ToDo list
+1. Checklist

+    Put this checklist in a new issue for the new employee.
-    Put this ToDo list in issue.
-It will help you to track all steps.
+    It will help us track all steps.

-    - [ ] GP: Add  New employee to the repos:
+    - [ ] GP: Add new employee to the repos:
         - [ ] https://github.com/alphamatic/amp/invitations
-    - [ ] Sergey: Add New employee to the repos:
+    - [ ] Sergey: Add new employee to the repos:
         - [ ] https://github.com/orgs/ParticleDev/teams/commodity_research/members
         - [ ] https://github.com/orgs/ParticleDev/teams/infra
     - [ ] Sergey: Provide equipment